-Turks are big on sweet and salty biscuits, goods baked with yeast and anything made of phyllo dough but when it comes to cakes, tarts, brownies and alike they don’t get it right most of the time.
-One by one I ruled out all the 5 pastry shops near my house in Moda as they all proved not being able to help my chocolate cake cravings.
+Turks are big on sweet and salty biscuits, goods baked with yeast and anything made of phyllo dough, but it is hard to come by a good one as we speak of the cakes, tarts, brownies and alike.
+One by one I ruled out all the 5 pastry shops near my house in Moda, as they all proved not being able to help my chocolate cake cravings.
 Chocolate muffin with olive oil anyone?

 The other day I was leaving Sapanca for Istanbul with anne’s friend who came to visit us.
 We drove down to the village first and were astound by the amount of persimmon sold at the roadside stalls clearly targeting Istanbullus returning from their weekend houses to the city.

 I recalled the chat with our weekend helper in Sapanca who was married to a Black Sea man and lived with her in-laws for a long time.
 ‘There‘, – she said, ‘they make pekmez (fruit juice reduced to syrup) of persimmon.
 Divine!
 Have you tried?
 Of all pekmez – apple, pear, grapes – it is the best!‘ ‘What do they do with persimmon in Sapanca?‘, I asked referring to the trees madly covered with fruits.
 ‘They sell it!‘- she replied without thinking twice.
 Is that not ironic how at times we tend to idealize local produce and locals making great use of it but in fact they could not care more than selling it?!
 Persimmon, or Tranzon hurması, is enjoyed in season and also dried (the dry version vaguely reminds dates just more chewy and dry) and besides that I have never seen any other way to use persimmon in Turkey.